Learn About Iris

-- Dig holes spaced 4-6 inches apart and plant Iris reticulata bulbs 3 inches deep and other iris bulbs 4-6 inches deep bulbs inches deep in ground.
+- Dig holes spaced 4-6 inches apart.
+Plant Iris reticulata bulbs 3 inches deep and other iris bulbs 4-6 inches deep.
 The general rule of thumb is to plant three times as deep as the bulb’s vertical diameter.

 - Plant the flat part of the bulb down and the pointed part up.